Radha Gobinda Chandra: Biography

 He was first practically introduced with the sky when he got scientific apprenticeship with a lawyer named Kalinath Mukherjee who was then editing the 'Star Atlas'.

 Observation of Halley's Comet

 In the year of 1910 (April–July), Chandra observed the Halley's Comet from Jessore with his small binocular as he did not have any powerful binocular or other helping tool.
 He wrote the details information of his observation in the 'Hindu Magazine' of that time.

 Telescope collection

 In 1912, Chandra purchased a 3-inch lens telescope from England for 13 pounds.

 Contributions in astronomy

 From then on, he continued regular observation of variable stars with the help of the 'Star Atlas' by Kalinath Mukhajee.

 He communicated a total of 37,215 trained-eye observations up to 1954.

-The value of his prodigious work lies in the fact that he worked at a longitude far from that of most observers, greatly improving the temporal completeness of the observational records for the stars he observed.
+He worked at a longitude far from that of most observers, improving the temporal completeness of the observational records for the stars he observed.